 This beautiful little town has stylish shops and restaurants and arguably the best views of Santorini, not least the island’s famous whitewashed churches with their sky-blue domes, the Aegean glittering far below.

 SATURDAY: PIRAEUS (ATHENS) In the morning we arrive in Piraeus port.
 After breakfast disembarkation and continue for your Greece vacation or for your return home trip.
 This is the end of your Aegean Adventure Greek Islands Turkey Cruise.
 Hope to see you with us again.

-Important notice: For passengers who need a visa to enter Greece, this must be: Multiple Entry Schengen Visa, in order to participate in this cruise
+Important notice: For passengers who need a visa to enter Greece, this must be: A multiple Entry Schengen Visa, in order to participate in this cruise

-In the cruise price are Included: All meals on board, Service charge, All drinks and 2 shore excursions.
+The cruise price is Including All meals on board, Service charge, All drinks during the meals and 1 shore excursion.